 What We Do

-From attending zoning and planning meetings to holding community fundraisers and planting street trees, our volunteer board members stay busy throughout the year.
+Our volunteer board members stay busy throughout the year.
 Here’s a look at our committees and what each one does:

 Fundraising